Jason M. Hough (pronounced 'Huff') is the New York Times

 , and many others).
 He has worked in the fields of high-performance cluster computing and machine learning, and is named as co-inventor on three patents related to mobile content and licensing.

-He lives near Seattle, Washington with his wife, two young sons, and a dog named Missbuster.
+He lives near Seattle, Washington with his family.
 When not writing, reading, or playing with his kids, he spends his time exploring virtual reality, chasing espresso perfection with mixed results, and enthusiastically (if not successfully) learning how to play the bass guitar.